Stability analysis of fluid flows using Lagrangian Perturbation Theory (LPT): application to the plane Couette flow: Appendix

 In \eqnref{mainT}, the l.h.s. is zero since there is no $t$ dependence in ${\dot {\bf r}}$ and Lagrangian derivative is just the total time derivative acting on ${\dot {\bf r}}$.
 So it remains to prove that r.h.s =0.
 The $x$-component is \bea \nabla_r^2 {\dot {\bf r}} &=& \frac{\partial^2 {\dot r}_x}{\partial x^2} + \frac{\partial^2 {\dot r}_x}{\partial y^2}\\ \nonumber &=& \frac{\partial}{\partial x} \left(\frac{\partial {\dot r}_x}{\partial X}\cdot \frac{\partial X}{\partial x} +\frac{\partial {\dot r}_x}{\partial Y} \cdot \frac{\partial Y}{\partial x} \right) + \frac{\partial}{\partial y} \left(\frac{\partial {\dot r}_x}{\partial X}\cdot \frac{\partial X}{\partial y} +\frac{\partial {\dot r}_x}{\partial Y} \cdot \frac{\partial Y}{\partial y} \right). \eea Applying the change of derivatives again and using the fact that $\partial Y/\partial x =0$, $\partial {\dot r}_x/\partial X=0$ and $\partial^2 {\dot r}_x/\partial Y^2=0$, all terms become zero.
 Thus both Navier-Stokes and the incompressibility are satisfied when the base flow is expressed in Lagrangian coordinates.
 It is a natural candidate for the zeroth order particle position and one can examine the stability of the system by perturbing about this steady state solution.

-\section{First order perturbation Theory}
+\subsection{First order perturbation Theory}

-The perturbation ansatz is ${\bf r} = {\bf p}^{(0)} + {\bf p}^{(1)}$.
+The perturbation ansatz is ${\bf r} = {\bf p}^{(0)} + {\bf p}^{(1)}\Delta$, where $\Delta$ is just a book-keeping parameter.
+Substitute this ansatz in \eqnrefs{diveq2} and \eqnrefbare{curleq2} and collect terms of first order.
 The zeroth order solution is determined by the background flow.
-Substitute ${\bf r} = {\bf p}^{(0)} + {\bf p}^{(1)}$ in \eqnrefs{diveq2} and \eqnrefbare{curleq2} and collect terms of first order.
 We will assume that the first order perturbation is two dimensional.

-\subsection{Divergence Equation}
+\subsubsection{Divergence Equation}

-At first order \eqnref{diveqaltform} reduces to \beq \epsilon_{ilm} \epsilon_{jl'm'} \frac{d}{dt} (p^{(0)}_{i,j} p^{(0)}_{l,l'} p^{(1)}_{m,m'}) =0. \eeq Using the symmetry properties of the Levi-Civita tensor and the fact that the background flow is laminar gives \beq \nabla_R \cdot {\dot {\bf p}^{(1)}} - {\dot p}^{(0)}_{X,Y} p^{(1)}_{Y,X} + p^{(0)}_{X,Y} {\dot p}^{(1)}_{Y,X} =0. \eeq Substituting for the plane Couette flow zeroth order solution from \eqnref{p0soln}, \beq \nabla_R \cdot {\dot {\bf p}^{(1)}} = c \left(p^{(1)}_{Y,X} + {\dot p}^{(1)}_{Y,X} t\right) . \eeq Note that a flow which is divergence-free in the Eulerian frame does not stay divergence-free in the Lagrangian frame.
+At first order \eqnref{diveqaltform} reduces to \beq \epsilon_{ilm} \epsilon_{jl'm'} \frac{d}{dt} \left(p^{(0)}_{i,j} p^{(0)}_{l,l'} p^{(1)}_{m,m'}\right) \Delta =0. \eeq Using the symmetry properties of the Levi-Civita tensor and the fact that the background flow is laminar gives \beq \nabla_R \cdot {\dot {\bf p}^{(1)}} -{\dot p}^{(0)}_{X,Y} p^{(1)}_{Y,X} - p^{(0)}_{X,Y} {\dot p}^{(1)}_{Y,X} =0. \eeq Substituting for the plane Couette flow zeroth order solution from \eqnref{p0soln}, \beq \nabla_R \cdot {\dot {\bf p}^{(1)}} = c \left(p^{(1)}_{Y,X} + {\dot p}^{(1)}_{Y,X} t\right). . \eeq Note that a flow which is divergence-free in the Eulerian frame does not stay divergence-free in the Lagrangian frame.

-\subsection{Curl Equation}
+\subsubsection{Curl Equation}